-Director Cassidy Bisher, Cinematographer Craig Harmer, 1st AC Quinton Rodriguez and Camera Intern Alicia Kent took at trip down to Grand River Cigar in Grand Rapids Michigan.
-The owners graciously let us come in and capture some footage on our Red Epic using the Red Pro 18-85mm T2.9 Zoom Lens.
+Director Cassidy Bisher, Cinematographer Craig Harmer, 1st AC Quinton Rodriguez and Camera Intern Alicia Kent took a trip down to Grand River Cigar in Grand Rapids, Michigan.
+The owners graciously let us come in and capture some footage on our Red Epic using the Red Pro 18-85mm T2.9 Zoom Lens, a popular rental here at DropDrop Studios.

 Behind the Scenes Photos